 Alongside a day job in regulatory and compliance, Vikki also runs The Bandwagon blog and the Psychological Suspense Authors’ Association, and writes for various publications.
 After being diagnosed with fibromyalgia in 2016 and coeliac disease in 2018, she tries to raise awareness of living with a chronic illness through her writing, and includes a diverse range of characters in her fiction.
 She lives in Hertfordshire with her wife, two wild golden retrievers, and an even wilder cat.

-Find out more about Vikki’s bestselling psychological suspense novels, published by Bookouture and Bloodhound Books.
+Bestselling psychological suspense published by Hodder & Stoughton, Bookouture, and Bloodhound Books.

 Writing as Victoria Hawthorne, discover dark historical fiction rich with familial secrets and strong female protagonists.
 Published by Quercus.